simplesurance/proteus/README.md

 # Proteus

 ## About

-Proteus is a library for structured dynamic configuration for go service.
-It can be used to specify parameters a go service needs, and the parameters can be provided as command-line flags or environment variables.
-Parameter can be updated without restarting the application.
+Proteus is a package for defining the configuration of an Go application in a struct and loading it from different sources.
+Application can also opt-in to getting updates when the configuration changes.

 ## Project Status

 This project is in pre-release stage and backwards compatibility is not guaranteed.

 ## How to Use